 We aim to operate on a sustainable basis with minimal impact on the environment, including the wild life, and we limit our yield so as to satisfy the regional market whilst achieving the very best quality.
 In the vineyard we use no pesticides and in the winery (operated by Litmus Wines) our wines are essentially hand-crafted in small batches and avoid the standardisation practices used in manufactured wines.
 We do not blend different vintages and thus each vintage has its own character and proudly reflects the climatic conditions of the year.
+In accordance with current practice all of our wines can be described as single vintage and single vineyard.
 If the conditions are not conducive to producing good wine then the grapes are not harvested but are left for the birds, badgers and foxes [fortunately this has only happened once!].

 We are delighted to have received an email from Greg Browne, one of our American customers, saying that the 2011 Schönburger had been enjoyed at a wine tasting of the Lake Powell Forest Wine Tasting Club in Williamsburg, Virginia and providing a photo:

 The 2011 Schönburger is still available, as is the 2012 traditional bubbly.
 The 2012 rose bubbly is now sold out – the 2014 rose bubbly is expected to be available next July.